x5450/ctf-writeups/htb-codify/README.md

 ## Description
+Codify is an easy Linux machine that features a web application that allows users to test `Node.js` code.
+The application uses a vulnerable `vm2` library, which is leveraged to gain remote code execution.
+Enumerating the target reveals a `SQLite` database containing a hash which, once cracked, yields `SSH` access to the box.
+Finally, a vulnerable `Bash` script can be run with elevated privileges to reveal the `root` user's password, leading to privileged access to the machine.
 ## Information gathering
 Let's start by looking at the open ports with a very basic nmap command:
 ```